-The purpose of this clinical trial is to evaluate the safety, tolerability and efficacy of two doses (dose A and dose B) of Standardized Conditioned Medium Obtained by Coculture of Monocytes and fat-derived Mesenchymal Stromal Cells (PRS CK STORM) in the modulation of the cytokine storm for the treatment of the acute respiratory distress syndrome (ARDS) caused by SARS-Cov-2, influenza A, influenza B and respiratory syncytial virus (RSV) in recently hospitalized participants (less than 3 days) in need for oxygen therapy.
-The main questions it aims to answer are: * Are both doses of PRS CK STORM (dose A and dose B) safe as an intravenous drug to modulate inflammatory processes, such as the cytokine storm for the treatment of ARDS caused by SARS-Cov-2, influenza A, influenza B and RSV? * Are both doses of PRS CK STORM (dose A and dose B) effective as an intravenous drug to modulate ARDS-associated cytokine storm caused by SARS-Cov-2, influenza A, influenza B and RSV compared to the control group? * What are the anti-inflammatory and pro-inflammatory cytokine profiles after treatment with two different doses of PRS CK STORM in participants hospitalized for ARDS caused by SARS-Cov-2, influenza A, influenza B and RSV?
-Researchers will compare both doses of PRS CK STORM with the control group to test whether the anti-inflammatory action of PRS CK STORM is safe and effective in modulating the cytokine storm for the treatment of ARDS caused by SARS-Cov-2, influenza A, influenza B and RSV.
+The purpose of this clinical trial is to evaluate the safety, tolerability and efficacy of two doses (dose A and dose B) of Standardized Conditioned Medium Obtained by Coculture of M2-macrophages and fat-derived Mesenchymal Stromal Cells (PRS CK STORM) in the modulation of the cytokine storm in participants with acute respiratory infection caused by SARS-Cov-2, influenza A, influenza B and respiratory syncytial virus (RSV) in need for oxygen therapy.
+The main questions it aims to answer are: * Are both doses of PRS CK STORM (dose A and dose B) safe as an intravenous drug to modulate inflammatory processes, such as the cytokine storm in participants with SIRS caused by SARS-Cov-2, influenza A, influenza B and RSV? * Are both doses of PRS CK STORM (dose A and dose B) effective as an intravenous drug to modulate SIRS-associated cytokine storm caused by SARS-Cov-2, influenza A, influenza B and RSV compared to the control group? * What are the anti-inflammatory and pro-inflammatory cytokine profiles after treatment with two different doses of PRS CK STORM in participants with SIRS caused by SARS-Cov-2, influenza A, influenza B and RSV?
+Researchers will compare both doses of PRS CK STORM with the control group to test whether the anti-inflammatory action of PRS CK STORM is safe and effective in modulating the cytokine storm for the treatment of SIRS caused by SARS-Cov-2, influenza A, influenza B and RSV.
 In addition, the anti-inflammatory and pro-inflammatory cytokine profiles after treatment PRS CK STORM compared to placebo group in these participants will be also studied.

-This is a double-blind, randomized, phase I/II pilot clinical trial of two doses of PRS CK STORM in hospitalized adult participants with ARDS caused by SARS-Cov-2, influenza A, influenza B and RSV All participants will receive the standard of care for ARDS, according to its viral origin: * Clinical management of COVID-19: hospital care (Centro de Coordinación de Alertas y Emergencias Sanitarias, 2020). * Clinical practice guidelines for influenza (WHO, 2024).
+This is a double-blind, randomized, phase I/II pilot clinical trial of two doses of PRS CK STORM in adult participants with SIRS caused by SARS-Cov-2, influenza A, influenza B and RSV All participants will receive the standard of care for SIRS, according to its viral origin: * Clinical management of COVID-19: hospital care (Centro de Coordinación de Alertas y Emergencias Sanitarias, 2020). * Clinical practice guidelines for influenza (WHO, 2024).
 Participants who meet the eligibility criteria will be randomized in blocks to reach the 2:2:1 ratio (dose A: dose B: placebo).
-This study consists of two parts: Part 1: Two different doses (A and B) of PRS CK STORM will be evaluated in 2 groups of 4 participants (3:1; PRS CK STORM: placebo).
+This study consists of two parts: Part 1: Doses A and B of PRS CK STORM will be evaluated in 2 groups of 4 participants (3:1; PRS CK STORM: placebo).
 It starts with a first sentinel group of 4 participants who will be assigned to placebo or study drug dose A. First, only 2 participants will randomly be assigned to receive the active treatment of dose A or placebo for 5 consecutive days.
 These 2 first participants will be followed up to 48h after the last drug administration (short-term safety follow-up period) when a safety assessment will be completed before treating the other 2 participants in this group.
 If the study drug is considered safe during the short-term safety assessment planned 48h after the last drug administration, then 2 additional participants will be treated with dose A for 5 consecutive days to complete the first sentinel group of 4 participants.
-These 2 participants will be followed up to 48h after the last study drug administration before moving to dose B. After the assessment of data collected follow-up for this first group, a second small sentinel group of other 4 participants will be treated with a higher dosage (dose B) following the same process: firstly, only 2 participants will randomly receive the active treatment of dose B or placebo for 5 consecutive days and then these 2 first participants will be followed up to 48h after.
-If the study drug is considered safe during the safety assessment planned 48h after last drug administration, then two additional participants will be treated with dose B for 5 consecutive days to complete the sentinel second group of 4 participants evaluating dose B. These 2 participants will be also followed up to 48h after the last study drug administration before moving to Part 2.
+These 2 participants will be followed up to 48h after the last study drug administration before moving to dose B. After the assessment of data collected follow-up for this first group, a second small sentinel group of other 4 participants will be treated with a higher dosage (dose B) following the same process, as long as dose A has been considered safe.
+First, only 2 participants will randomly receive the active treatment of dose B or placebo for 5 consecutive days and then these 2 first participants will be followed up to 48h after the last drug administration when a safety assessment will be completed before treating the other 2 participants in this group.
+If the study drug is considered safe during the safety assessment planned 48h after last drug administration, then two additional participants will be treated with dose B for 5 consecutive days to complete the sentinel second group of 4 participants evaluating dose B. These 2 participants will be also followed up to 48h after the last study drug administration when a safety assessment will be completed before treating the other 2 participants in this group.
 All these 8 participants included in Part 1 will continue in a long-term safety follow-up period until 1 year post treatment.
 Part 2: 42 additional participants will be treated for 5 consecutive days.
 These 42 participants will be randomized to three treatment arms: 17 in the active arm with dose A, 17 participants in the active arm with dose B and 8 participants in the placebo arm.
 All participants in Part 2 will be followed up to 48h after the last study drug (short-term safety follow-up period).
 Once all participants treated in Part 2 finished the short-term safety follow-up period (48h after last study drug administration), all data will be verified and statistically analyzed in an interim analysis.
 All participants will be followed up to 1 year post treatment (long-term safety follow-up period).
-Therefore, considering the participants enrolled in Part 1 and Part 2 the total number of participants for safety, tolerability and efficacy analysis will be 50 assigned to three different arms (total randomization ratio 2:2:1), 20 participants will receive dose A, 20 participants will receive dose B and 10 participants will receive placebo.
-To sum up, considering the participants enrolled in Part 1 and Part 2 the total number of participants for safety, tolerability and efficacy analysis will be 50 assigned to three different arms (total randomization ratio 2:2:1), 20 participants will receive dose A of PRS CK STORM, 20 participants will receive dose B of PRS CK STORM and 10 participants will receive placebo.
+Therefore, considering the participants enrolled in Part 1 and Part 2 the total number of participants for safety, tolerability and efficacy analysis will be 50 assigned to three different arms (total randomization ratio 2:2:1), 20 participants will be assigned to dose A, 20 participants will be assigned to dose B and 10 participants will be assigned to placebo.
+To sum up, considering the participants enrolled in Part 1 and Part 2 the total number of participants for safety, tolerability and efficacy analysis will be 50 assigned to three different arms (total randomization ratio 2:2:1), 20 participants will be assigned to dose A of PRS CK STORM, 20 participants will be assigned to dose B of PRS CK STORM and 10 participants will be assigned to placebo.
 The estimated duration of the study for individual participants will be 12 months (screening: 3 days, treatment period: 5 days, short-term safety follow-up period: 2 days after the last drug intake and long-term safety follow-up period: up to 48 weeks from randomization).
-It is hypothesized that both doses of PRS CK STORM for intravenous administration are safe, well tolerated and clinically beneficial versus placebo for participants with ARDS-associated cytokine storm.
+It is hypothesized that both doses of PRS CK STORM for intravenous administration are safe, well tolerated and clinically beneficial versus placebo for participants with SIRS-associated cytokine storm.

 Study Type